MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="generate_n"></a> `generate_n`

-Assigns the values generated by a function object to a specified number of elements in a range and returns to the position one past the last assigned value.
+Assigns the values generated by a function object to a specified number of elements in a range.
+Returns the position one past the last assigned value.

 ```cpp
 template<class OutputIterator, class Diff, class Generator>